• Skip to primary navigation

 These pancakes can be reheated in three different ways: on a pan, in a toaster, or in a microwave.

-• On a pan: set a large frying pan on medium-high heat, add the pancakes when hot, and fry them for a minute each side.
+• On a pan: set a large frying pan on medium-high heat, add the pancakes when hot, and fry them for a minute on each side.
 This way, you can reheat 3-4 pancakes at the same time.

 • In a toaster: place individual pancakes in a toaster, and set it on medium-low setting.
 The pancakes will be ready for serving when the toaster pops.
 This method is ideal if you have only 1-2 people to feed.